Tips for coping with rheumatoid arthritis

 - Conserve energy.
 Balance periods of rest and activity during the day.
 Work at a steady, moderate pace with frequent short breaks.
 Stop and rest before you become too tired or sore.

 Of course, it's also important to get enough sleep, eat a healthy diet and be as physically active as you can.
+If you are overweight, even a modest amount of weight loss can ease pressure on your joints.
+If you smoke, ask your doctor to help you quit.
 For more ideas about how to manage your joint pain, talk with your doctor.